 - Pick and carry on level surfaces only. - Refer to the Operation Section for more detailed information on traveling on slopes. - Driving across a slope is dangerous, as unexpected changes in slope can cause tip over.
-Ascend or descend slopes slowly and with caution. - When operating on a downhill slope, reduce travel speed and downshift to a low gear to permit compression braking by the engine and aid the application of the service brakes.
+Ascend or descend slopes slowly and with caution. - Ascend or descend slopes with the boom pointing up the slope. - When operating on a downhill slope, reduce travel speed and downshift to a low gear to permit compression braking by the engine and aid the application of the service brakes.